 The National Western Stock Show Foundation Scholarship was established to encourage new CHA/PA graduates to settle in rural areas of Colorado or Wyoming.
 It provides annual awards of $5000, for a total of $15,000, to one CHA/PA Rural Track student.
 Preference shall be given to those applicants from rural communities in Colorado and Wyoming and/or to applicants who have participated in the National Western Stock Show.
-The recipient must complete a minimum of two years of post graduate work in rural areas of Colorado and Wyoming.
+The recipient must complete a minimum of two years of post-graduate work in a rural area of Colorado and Wyoming.

 The Commitment to Advocacy and Leadership Scholarship is awarded to first year PA students with a demonstrated commitment to advocacy, leadership, and service within the PA profession.
 Students awarded this scholarship will receive $3,500 and will be reimbursed up to $1,500 for travel to a conference for professional growth.